Vegas beats the odds to hand the Capitals their first shutout loss of the season

 Washington’s power play was a sore spot again; the Capitals finished 0 for 5.
 They put three shots on goal during a prime opportunity early in the third period, but nothing got past Lehner.

+“We are getting some good looks, just not capitalizing.
+I think we might get a little frustrated from not scoring,” defenseman Justin Schultz said.
+“We have the players to do it.
+We just have to stay with it and it will come.”

-Michael Amadio gave Vegas the only goal it needed when he swept in a loose puck that got behind Vanecek at 5:29 of the second period.
+Michael Amadio gave Vegas the only goal it needed when he swept in a loose puck that got behind Vitek Vanecek at 5:29 of the second period.

 Not long after Amadio’s goal, the Capitals had a five-on-three chance but couldn’t convert.
 Their two-man advantage lasted 1:57; the second penalty was a delay-of-game call after defenseman Brayden McNabb flipped the puck over the glass.
 A fan was hit with the puck and was quickly given medical attention; play halted for a few minutes as the officials and players made sure the fan received assistance.

 The end result was unsatisfactory, but Washington did get defensemen John Carlson and Dmitry Orlov back in the lineup.
 Carlson missed four games while in the NHL’s coronavirus protocols.
 Orlov was back after serving a two-game suspension for kneeing Winnipeg’s Nikolaj Ehlers, who is on long-term injured reserve.
-Orlov said he texted Ehlers to apologize after the game.
+Orlov said he texted Ehlers after the game to apologize.

 Washington’s next chance to find its footing comes Wednesday against visiting San Jose.

+“We’re still trying to work out of this month and get back to at least .500,” Coach Peter Laviolette said.
+“That’s kind of the plan that we have inside the room, so [Monday’s loss] is a little bit of a setback, but there’s still a chance to get out of it and not have it be a losing month.”

-Here’s what else to know from Monday’s loss:
+Here’s what else to know from Monday’s defeat:

 Jensen joins Oshie on IR

 Defenseman Nick Jensen was placed on injured reserve Monday after he was hurt in Thursday’s loss at Boston.
-He will miss Wednesday’s game against San Jose but is eligible to return Friday at Dallas.
-Coach Peter Laviolette said Jensen is now listed as week-to-week instead of day-to-day.
+He will miss Wednesday’s game but is eligible to return Friday at Dallas.
+Laviolette said Jensen is now listed as week-to-week instead of day-to-day.

 The nature of Jensen’s upper-body injury is unclear.
 He was on the ice Saturday before the Capitals’ morning skate, but he left the ice and did not take part in the team session.
-Jensen has had a strong season while paired with Orlov and was averaging 19:20 of ice time.
+Jensen has had a strong season while paired with Orlov and is averaging 19:20 of ice time.
 He has three goals and eight assists in 39 games.

 Winger T.J.
 Oshie remains on injured reserve with an upper-body injury.
 He is day-to-day.
 Oshie was injured Jan.
 15 at the New York Islanders.
 He has played just 18 games, notching five goals and eight assists.